neoforged/Documentation/docs/entities/index.md

 Other projectiles that directly extend `Projectile` include fireworks, fishing bobbers and shulker bullets.

 A new projectile can be created by extending `Projectile` or a fitting subclass, and then overriding the methods required for adding your functionality.
+Common methods to override include:

+- `#shoot`: Calculates and sets the correct velocity on the projectile.
+- `#onHit`: Called when something is hit.
+    - `#onHitEntity`: Called when that something is an [entity].
+    - `#onHitBlock`: Called when that something is a [block].
-Common methods to override would be `#shoot`, which calculates and sets the correct velocity on the projectile; `#onHit`, `#onHitEntity` and `#onHitBlock`, which do exactly what you'd expect; and `#getOwner` and `#setOwner`, which get and set the owning entity, respectively.
+- `#getOwner` and `#setOwner`, which get and set the owning entity, respectively.
+- `#deflect`, which deflects the projectile based on the passed `ProjectileDeflection` enum value.
+- `#onDeflection`, which is called from `#deflect` for any post-deflection behavior.

 [block]: ../blocks/index.md
 [damageevents]: livingentity.md#damage-events